aswain009/java-oop-class-notes/week-two.md

 ### cohesion and coupling
 - the goal: classes should have strong cohesion, weak coupling
 - cohesion: each class should do only one thing
+- coupling
+    - you should have one place to define, abstractly, what a thing should do (with and interface) and one place where those methods are actually defined (in a concrete class)
-- coupling: classes shouldn't depend on the details of another class, the classes should work independently; changing how one of them works shouldn't break the other
+    - classes shouldn't depend on the details of another class, the classes should work independently

-### access modifiers
+    - changing how one of them works shouldn't break the other

-###  final, public, protected, and private
+### access modifiers: private, public, protected and final
+- default:
+- private:
+- public:
+- protected:
+- final: